-We are commonly asked by our clients about the latest research regarding hamstring injuries and best training practices.
-Below is a summary of some of the most significant research published in the last 12 months.
+We are commonly asked by our clients about the latest research regarding hamstring injuries and best training practices, so we’ve decided to put together a summary of some of the most significant research published in the last 12 months (updated July 2017).

 Hamstring activity during 10 common exercises